toros-astro/corral/docs/source/tutorial/tuto03.rst

     +----+---------+--------------+-------------+--------------+-------------+
     SQL>

-O más comodamente con Python:
+Or more easily with Python:

 .. code-block:: python